-Balangan Beach: Still a Vascinating Engagement Spot During the Pandemic
+Balangan Beach: Photo + Video Hunt Adventure During the Pandemic

 The vibe of an adventure.

 This fun journey was an idea of my friend, Fadhlil.
 He’s a travel photography enthusiast who comes from Kupang, NTT.
-Moreover, one of his favourite photo spot is here at Balangan.
+Moreover, one of his favorite photo spots is here in Balangan.
 He knows this place more than anyone else.
-As he used to work as assistant with Chinese photographer.
-Which they often come here for photo shoots at sunset.
+As he used to work as an assistant with a Chinese photographer.
+Which they often come here for photoshoots at sunset.
 He’s the guide here, who knows every great photo spot to capture with.

 The tilt effect was captured using Zeiss Pancolar 50mm f1.8 with tilt adapter in my Sony A7 III